 What writing courses am I required to take at USC?

-Most students entering USC complete two semester courses to fulfill this writing requirement: at the freshman level Writing and Critical Reasoning (Writing 140), a course offered in affiliation with a General Education Category VI (Social Issues) course, and an advanced writing course (Writing 340) generally taken during the student's junior year at USC.
-In addition, on the basis of a placement examination administered at USC, certain students are required to complete an introductory course prior to enrolling in 140, either Introduction to College Writing (Writing 120) or Introduction to College Writing in a Second Language (Writing 121), the companion course for non-native speakers of English.
+Most students entering USC complete two semester courses to fulfill this writing requirement: at the freshman level Writing and Critical Reasoning (Writing 150), and an advanced writing course (Writing 340) generally taken during the student's junior year at USC.
+In addition, on the basis of a placement examination administered at USC, certain students are required to complete an introductory course prior to enrolling in 150, either Introduction to College Writing (Writing 120) or Introduction to College Writing in a Second Language (Writing 121), the companion course for non-native speakers of English.

 What is the Writing Center?